jazib2/Machine-Learning-Project/README.md

 # Machine-Learning-Project
-Classification and Clustering Problems on different datasets
+This repository contains Classification and Clustering Problems on different datasets.
+Different Classification and Clustering algorithms were applied on the same dataset for supervised and unsupervised learning tasks.
+Efficiency was judged through different metrics.